avrae/avrae/docs/automation.rst

 Avrae has vast potential for automation.
 It allows you to create and maintain commands.
 These commands can be used personally or shared with other users on a server.
 Let's take a look at some of the basics of automation that you can start using in your server.

 .. note::
-  If you have experience with JSON and API's and are looking for more advanced documentation, head on over to the `Automation Reference Page <automation_ref>`_ or `Aliasing API Page <aliasing/api>`_.
+  If you have experience with JSON and API's and are looking for more advanced documentation, head on over to the `Automation Reference Page <automation_ref.html>`_ or `Aliasing API Page <aliasing/api.html>`_.

 Automation Types
 ------------------------

 Avrae has a few different types of commands that are used for different purposes.

-**Alias** - Used to shorten commands that would require a large or lengthy amount of text to use.  (in many cases aliases are used to track features or abilities)
+**Alias** - Used to shorten commands that would require a large or lengthy amount of text to use, to run code before running an Avrae command, or to write your own custom command.
+(In many cases, aliases are used to track features or abilities)

   Examples for Alias usage:
     - Short rest